MariamAtef226/library-management-system/Readme.md

 - Search and listing system for books and borrowers 🔎
 - Borrowing process management with due date tracking 📅
 - Updates on book availability and borrowing status 🕒

-Feel free to customize the content further based on your project specifics and preferences.

 ## System Design 🛠️

 > The schema diagram provides a visual representation of the relationships between the various entities, such as books, borrowers, and borrowing processes, in the system.
 It provide a comprehensive overview of the system architecture and data flow, ensuring a well-designed and efficient library management system.